Chicago Folklore Ensemble’s debut project, featuring string quartet and storyteller

 From the Serbian mountains of blood and honey to the passionate coasts of Argentina, rattling buses tearing through Thai countryside and back to sweet home Chicago, we’ll take you on a journey around the world atop a carpet of music and story.
 String quartet and storyteller come together to narrate the sights, sounds, and emotions stored in the memories of Chicago immigrant musicians.

-Two participants in this project have since past away: singer Alba Guerra and violist Robert Fisher.
+Four participants in this project have since passed away: singer Alba Guerra, violist Robert Fisher, violinist Jovan Mihailović, and singer and oud player Baha’a Abu-Taha.
 We miss them and we’re deeply grateful for the experiences we enjoyed together and for the knowledge and artistry they shared with us and with the Chicago community.